 Inflation gained momentum in July.
 The consumer price index increased 0.3% in July, up from 0.1% in June and May.
-The core index, which excludes food and energy prices sustained the largest two-month increase since 2006 following its second straight month of increasing 0.3%.
+The core index sustained the largest two-month increase since 2006 following its second straight month of increasing 0.3%.
 Increases equaled 0.1% every month between February and May.
 Read the Bureau of Labor Statistics’ (BLS) full report by visiting Consumer Price Index – July 2019.
 Here are the highlights of the BLS report.

 - The most quoted measure of inflation, the consumer price index for all urban consumers, CPI - U, increased 0.3% in July and 1.8% over the prior 12 months.
 The monthly core index also rose 0.3%.
 Core prices have increased 2.2% over the prior 12 months.

 - The difference between the core and CPI – U index can be explained by higher energy prices.
 Energy prices gained 1.3% following a decrease of 2.3% in June.
 For the year, energy prices are 2.0% lower.

 - Regionally, southern states saw the greatest increase in prices (.03%) in July, while the West had no change.